Florence Harding: Widowhood and death

-Florence had intended to make a new life in Washington and was planning a tour of Europe.
+After her husband's death, Florence had intended to make a new life in Washington and was planning a tour of Europe.
 But when her kidney ailment returned, she followed Sawyer's advice and took a cottage in the grounds of his sanitarium in Marion.
 Her last public appearance was at the local Remembrance Day parade where she stood to salute the veterans.
-Harding died of renal failure on November 21, 1924, aged 64.
+Harding died of renal failure, ten days later, on November 21, 1924, aged 64.
 Her grandchildren, George Warren and Eugenia DeWolfe, were the principal heirs to her estate.
 Until the completion of the Harding Tomb, Florence's body lay with that of her husband in the common receiving vault at Marion's city cemetery.